GEOM4009-riparian-connectivity/riparian-connectivity-public/README.md

 conda env create -f riparian_dev_env.yml
 ```

 If conda stalls on the `Solving environment:` step you might want to try [Mamba](https://mamba.readthedocs.io/en/latest/index.html) instead.
-Mamba is fully compatible with conda and might be faster way to install the environment.
+Mamba is fully compatible with conda and might be a faster way to install the environment.
 It's as simple as running the following two commands from your base conda environment.

 Install mamba:
 ```